 Medications

-- Clot-busting medications are usually given within hours of a heart attack to dissolve any blood clots blocking the artery.
-This is usually given in situations when angioplasty cannot be performed because there are delays getting
+- Clot-busting medication is another treatment to dissolve any blood clots blocking the artery.
+This is usually given in situations when angioplasty cannot be performed because there are delays getting the patient to a facility with a catheterization lab.

 - Beta blockers can slow a rapid heart rate and lower your blood pressure.